 “We can try again next week.
 Remember, there are no rules here.
 All at your own pace, in the meantime, try to write down any thoughts or notes you might want to chat about and I’ll see you on Thursday, same time?”

 “Sure” I replied, and added an absentminded “Thanks, Joyce”.

 The woman was being paid to sit and listen to me talk about the trauma.
 Trauma, God I hate that word.
 Incident is another one that gives me goosebumps now.
 So does survivor.
-I sat with my guilt, in comfortable silence, long after Joan had left.
+I sat with my guilt, in comfortable silence, long after Joyce had left.
 A blank notebook in front of me.
 Physically unable to pick up the pen and write down the thoughts racing about in my head.